 We will prioritise safety through continuous improvements to both infrastructure and operations by:

 • Improving the public transport environment to increase personal safety and security.

-Summary of objectives and supporting policies
+He whakarāpopototanga o ngā paetae me ngā kaupapa here tautoko Summary of objectives and supporting policies

 1. A service that responds to customer needs